jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-2-special-functions.md

 \int_{S^2} \mid f(\theta, \phi) \mid^2 \, d\Omega = \sum_{\ell=0}^{\infty} \sum_{m=-\ell}^{\ell} \mid c_{\ell m} \mid^2.
 $$

-**Key Insights:**
-- Completeness is a Hilbert-space property, not a pointwise convergence result.
-- This expansion is fundamental for solving Laplace's equation in spherical domains.
-- The structure reflects the rotational symmetry of the sphere, with each $\ell$ corresponding to an irreducible representation of $SO(3)$.
+This completeness result is fundamentally a Hilbert-space property, meaning convergence occurs in the $L^2$ norm rather than pointwise.
+This expansion is central to solving Laplace's equation in spherical domains, where the angular dependence must be decomposed into spherical harmonics.
+The structure reflects the rotational symmetry of the sphere: each $\ell$ corresponds to an irreducible representation of $SO(3)$, the rotation group in three dimensions, and the $2\ell+1$ functions $Y_\ell^m$ for fixed $\ell$ span the representation space of dimension $2\ell+1$.

 </details>